UPDATE TO AN EARLIER STORY

-The Town of Collingwood recently learned that it has been overcharged by Collus PowerStream for electricity consumed at the Town’s water filtration plant.
+Earlier this year, the Town of Collingwood learned that it had been overcharged by Collus PowerStream for electricity consumed at the Town’s water filtration plant.

-Collus PowerStream advised that this overcharging has been ongoing for many years and has been linked to the installation of a second electricity meter installed in the late 1990’s.
+Collus PowerStream advised that this overcharging had been ongoing for many years and has been linked to the installation of a second electricity meter installed in the late 1990’s.

 To date Collingwood has received a refund from Collus PowerStream in the amount of $410,747.42.